 3.44.030 Appeal.

 Any incorporated city or other local jurisdiction which believes that the charges imposed hereunder are improperly or incorrectly allocated to it shall have the right to appeal said determination to the board, in writing, not later than thirty days after the city or jurisdiction is sent notice of the amount of said allocation.
-The board shall conduct a public hearing on said appeal pursuant to the procedures set forth in Chapter 2.88, except the provisions of subsections (F)(1) and (F)(2) of Section 2.88.010 shall not be applicable.
-Its decision shall be final.
+The board shall conduct a public hearing on said appeal pursuant to the procedures set forth in Chapter 2.88, except the provisions of subsections (G)(1) and (G)(2) of Section 2.88.010 and subsection (A) of Section 2.88.040 shall not be applicable.
+The board’s decision shall be final.

 SECTION 17.
 Section 5.32.080 (Appeal procedure) of Chapter 5.32 (Mobile Public Address Systems) of the Napa County Code is hereby amended to read in full as follows: